 Genome-wide DNA methylation of CD4+ and CD8+ T cells from SSc patients and controls was assessed using the Illumina Infinium HumanMethylation450 Bead Chip microarray, which allows for the interrogation of over 485,000 CpG sites across the genome.
 This array covers 99% of Refuses genes, with an average of 17 CpG sites per gene across the promoter region, 5’ untranslated region (5’-UTR), first exon, gene body and 3’-UTR.
 It also covers 96% of CpG islands.
 Non-CpG-methylated sites recently identified in human stem cells and microRNA promoter regions are also covered [15].
 DNA methylation analysis was conducted using R software and RnBeads package in Bioconductor [16, 17].
 In initial quality control and preprocessing steps, we firstly filtered out the probes whose last 3 bases of its target sequence overlap with SNP; then we removed the cross-reactive probes whose sequence maps to multiple genomic coordinates.
 After that, we conducted the “greedycut” procedure and filtered out the probes whose detection P-value >0.01 in any of the samples.
 In addition, probes on sex chromosomes, with many missing values and probes of non-CpG context were also filtered out.
 After initial preprocessing step, we conducted the background subtraction using the “noob” method.
 The methylation beta values were further normalized using the “BMIQ” normalization method [18].

 Prior to the finding of differentially methylated sites, we conducted the Combat method using sva package to remove batch effect.
 After batch effect correction, probes with IQR <= 0.1 were considered as little variation and thus were filtered out.
 We then computed the p-values of the remaining probes with a linear regression model adding the age and gender as two covariates.
 Differentially methylated CpG sites were defined as sites with P-value < 0.05.
-Furthermore, the differential methylation region (DMR) analysis was conducted with RnBeads package and Gene Ontology analysis was also conducted with GOstats package in R using the top 500 DMRs [19].
+Furthermore, the DMR analysis was conducted with RnBeads package and Gene Ontology analysis was also conducted with GOstats package in R using the top 500 DMRs [19].

 DMR validation based on NGS-based target methylation sequencing

 CD4+ and CD8+ T cells from another 43 SSc samples as well as 41 normal controls were collected, and genomic DNA were converted with bisulfite treatment.
-The net-PCR was performed to amplify the targeted DNA sequence involved in differential methylation regions (DMR).
+The net-PCR was performed to amplify the targeted DNA sequence involved in DMR.
 Due to the technical failures, some of the targeted regions were not detected.
 Then the designed DNA fragments were sequenced by Illumina Hiseq 2000.
 Bsseeker2 was then utilized for mapping bisulfite treated reads as well as for methylation calling [20].

 Gene expression regulation by DNA methylation in CD4+ and CD8+ T cells